AndreasPantle/py-wikijs/docs/CONTRIBUTING.md

 ## 🤖 AI Development Context

-This project uses Claude AI for development coordination.
+This project was developed by leomiranda using AI assistance for development coordination.
 If you're interested in the AI-assisted development process:

 - See [CLAUDE.md](CLAUDE.md) for AI coordination details
 - Development tasks are tracked and managed through AI sessions